nmichlo/msc-research/README.md

 - `disent.nn`: torch components for building models including layers, transforms, losses and general maths
 - `disent.schedule`: annealing schedules that can be registered to a framework
 - `disent.util`: helper classes, functions, callbacks, anything unrelated to a pytorch system/model/framework.

-**Please Note The API Is Still Unstable ⚠️**

-Disent is still under active development.
-Features and APIs are mostly stable but may change!
-A limited set of tests currently exist which will be expanded upon in time.

 **Hydra Experiment Directories**